adainstarks/PioneerVFD/README.md

 - `Themes/PioneerVFD/user.css` owns the chrome body, LCD/OEL styling, RGB tint variables, app-wide Spotify styling, route-specific layout, and performance gates.
 - `Themes/PioneerVFD/color.ini` defines the `PioneerVFD` Spicetify color scheme.
 - Manual raw-copy installs are not recommended for this build because the extension must be installed with the WebM source map injected.
-- The old helper/audio-analysis path is not the supported visualizer path. `PULSE` uses Chromium live capture.
 - If `PULSE` has no signal, turn it off and on again, then pick a capture source that includes audio.
 - If the OEL screen is blank after a manual copy, rerun the platform installer.
 - If macOS opens Spotify to a black screen or the Pioneer player appears without working JavaScript, fully quit Spotify and rerun: